-Anne-Marie Donovan is a stage creator and director, native of Montreal.
-Her practice is informed by many years engaged as a concertizing classical singer.
+I am a stage performer, director and creator, native of Montreal.
+My practice is informed by many years engaged as a concertizing classical singer.

-Her creative work includes Maanomaa, My Brother, an intercultural, physical theatre work co-created with Tawiah Ben M’Carthy and Brad Cook (2016, Blue Bird Theatre Collective, TO), Frankenstein’s Ghosts (2011, Blue Rider Ensemble/Inter Arts Matrix, Mtl), The Last 15 Seconds (2009 collective creation, MT Space, KW), Sounding Rituals (2007 Open Ears Festival, Kitchener), and many works with the Montreal-based Blue Rider Ensemble, which she co-founded in 1990.
+My creative work includes Maanomaa, My Brother, an intercultural, physical theatre work co-created with Tawiah Ben M’Carthy and Brad Cook (2016, Blue Bird Theatre Collective, Toronto), Frankenstein’s Ghosts (2011, Blue Rider Ensemble/Inter Arts Matrix, Montreal), The Last 15 Seconds (2009 collective creation, MT Space, Kitchener), Sounding Rituals (2007 Open Ears Festival, Kitchener), and many works with the Montreal-based Blue Rider Ensemble, which I co-founded in 1990.

-Anne-Marie is co-founder of Long Reach Opera Workshop and Blue Bird Theatre Collective, both based in Toronto.
-In 2007, she founded Inter Arts Matrix, a charitable arts organization that fosters the development of interdisciplinary art.
-She served as IAM’s Artistic Director from 2007 – 2014.
-From 1994-2000, she was Artistic Director of NUMUS, one of Canada’s most vibrant new music societies.
-She is a recipient of a Waterloo Region Arts Award as well as the Distinguished Teacher of the Year Award at University of Waterloo where she taught from 1993-2014.
+In 2007, I founded Inter Arts Matrix, a charitable arts organization that fosters the development of interdisciplinary art and where I served as Artistic Director from 2007 – 2014.
+I remain an Associate Artist at IAM.
+From 1994-2000, I was Artistic Director of NUMUS Concerts, one of Canada’s most vibrant new music societies.
+I am a recipient of a Waterloo Region Arts Award as well as the Distinguished Teacher of the Year Award at University of Waterloo where I taught from 1993-2014.

-In service, Anne-Marie has served on the boards of directors of Open Ears Festival and eyeGO to the Arts; the Aboriginal Initiatives Committee, Faculty of Music, Wilfrid Laurier University; the steering committee of Le rassemblement francophone, Waterloo Region; and as an organizing member of Arts Reboot/Arts Together, an arts activism initiative in Waterloo Region.
+In service, I have served on the boards of directors of Open Ears Festival and eyeGO to the Arts; the Aboriginal Initiatives Committee, Faculty of Music, Wilfrid Laurier University; the steering committee of Le rassemblement francophone, Waterloo Region; and as an organizing member of Arts Reboot/Arts Together, an arts activism initiative in Waterloo Region.